emilyyejia/schedula/README.md

 ## Getting Started

 ### Instructions

-1. Browse tutors
+#### Students
-on the home page, filter by subject or name
+1. Browse tutors on the home page, filter by subject or name

-2. View profiles
+2. View profiles to see subjects, bio, and availability

-to see subjects, bio, and availability
+3. Select a date to book an available time slot

-3. Select a date
+4. Manage your appointments under “Dashboard”—reschedule or cancel with one click.

-book an available time slot
+#### Teachers

-4. Manage your appointments
+1.Log in and block off any unavailable time slots.
+Students can only book when you're free.

-under “Dashboard”—reschedule or cancel with one click.
+2.View all your upcoming appointments under the Dashboard section.

 ### Link